darkalchemy/Pu-239/README.md

 ### Cache Engines
-couchbase, apcu, memcached, redis or file. 'file' is set as the default and is set in the config.php file.
-In order to use any cache engine besides 'file', you must first install the appropriate driver and php extensions.
+couchbase, apcu, memcached, redis or file. 'memory' is set as the default and is set in the config.php file.
+In order to use any cache engine besides 'file' and 'memory', you must first install the appropriate driver and php extensions.

 ### Image Proxy:
 An image proxy for hot linked images is built in and enabled by default, disable/enable in config/main.php.
 This allows for browser image caching and images with http when site is https.